BREAKING: Obama Frees Mastermind Terrorist Who Planted 130 BOMBS! | John Hawkins' Right Wing News

 - Comment Now 0

-He’s done it again, and each time the dangers he unleashes back into society get scarier and scarier.
+Obama’s done it again and each time the dangers he unleashes back into society get scarier and scarier.
 He has one foot out the door of the White House at this point and it appears he is hoping to finish up his reign of terror with as much damage done as possible.

 He grew up in Chicago and was convicted of conspiracy to overthrow the U.S. government as a member of the Puerto Rican terrorist group FALN.

 These bombs took many lives and wounded dozens and dozens more.
-For this Lopez-Rivera was sentenced to 55-years, after being convicted in which during this time he proclaimed himself to be an enemy of the U.S. government.
+For this Lopez-Rivera was sentenced to 55-years.
+After being convicted, he proclaimed himself to be an enemy of the U.S. government.

 Of course, it became REAL clear that it was a bad idea when a celebration among leftists broke out.